The aim of our curriculum is to enable children to make positive life and learning choices so they can succeed in the future.

 We support children with additional needs to access the curriculum through differentiated learning tasks designed specifically for them.
 We offer targeted interventions using proven approaches which are short but frequent.

 Systems are in place for assessing the quality of education.
 These systems use a full range of monitoring tools, including book scrutiny, planning scrutiny, learning walks, review of pupil attainment and progress data, pupil voice and formal lesson observation.
-Such monitoring is undertaken by a range of senior and middle leaders, ensuring that judgements are shared and leadership is effectively distributed.
+As a small school, such monitoring is undertaken by all teaching staff ensuring that judgements are shared and leadership is effectively distributed.

 Staff and Governors are strongly committed to ongoing professional development.
 CPD records demonstrate the wide and purposeful range of training undertaken by staff in order to deepen their understanding to the benefit of the pupils in their care.
 Subject leaders take their subject responsibilities very seriously and, through collaboration, provide effective support and development for colleagues.